 - Click View » Panels » View Configuration.

 - Click the button at the bottom-right of the design space then select the View Configuration option.

-- Click the color swatch on the Layer Sets control at the bottom left of the design space.
+- Click the color swatch on the Layer Sets control at the bottom left of the

 - Press the L shortcut key to open the panel with the Layers & Colors tab displayed.